qmk/qmk_firmware/keyboards/nullbitsco/nibble/README.md

 * Hardware Supported: NIBBLE Rev1, Pro Micro comaptible MCUs.
 * Hardware Availability: [nullbits.co](https://nullbits.co/)

+Note: If you are seeing issues with MacOS and keyboard hangs after sleep, make sure `NO_USB_STARTUP_CHECK = yes` is set in your rules.mk.

 Make example for this keyboard (after setting up your build environment):

     make nullbitsco/nibble:default